SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Managing user groups

-Cumulocity allows you to easily manage Users which have the same permissions and roles via User Groups.
+Cumulocity allows you to easily manage "Users" which have the same permissions and roles via "User Groups".
 Application Access can also be set.

 ![User groups](/guides/users-guide/usergroups.png)